Flowtter/crispy/README.md

 # Crispy
-Crispy is a machine-learning algorithm to make video-games montage efficiently.\
+Crispy is a machine-learning algorithm to make video-games montages efficiently.\
 It uses a neural network to detect highlights in the video-game frames.\
 Currently it supports **[Valorant](https://playvalorant.com/)**.
 # Usage